The Life & Death of the El Rancho Vegas 1941-1960

 1964 view of the Strip and the Flamingo Hotel (looking north).
 The vacant land on lower left, with billboards

-(then owned by Kirk Kerkorian) would later become the location for the 1966 Caesars Palace.
+(then owned by Kirk Kerkorian) would later become the location for the 1966 Caesar's Palace.

 The Imperial Palace and Harrahs would later be built just north of the Flamingo Capri room wings.

+1966 view of the Strip and the four corners of the Flamingo Road intersection.
+The Flamingo is seen just before its 1967 remodeling.
+Caesar's Palace is seen the year after its 1966 opening.
 The Dunes sign and parking lot are now the location of the Bellagio Lake and fountains.
 The vacant lot, on the right was the site of the Three Coins motel and later the 1973 MGM Grand.
 The Desert Villa Motel is seen on the northeast corner later becoming the Times Square Motel (in 1975) and the site of the 1978 Barbary Coast (now Bill's Casino).
-The parking lot, between the Dunes/Flamingo Road and Caesars, was purchased by young Steve Wynn, from Howard Hughes in the early seventies - and would give him his first good fortune in its sale to Caesars.

-The construction of Caesars Palace 1966.
+The construction of Caesar's Palace 1966.

 The beginning of the super-motel concept started at Stardust Casino Hotel - seen here after its 1965

 Before Kirk Kerkorian built his International Hotel, he purchased the Flamingo and had it remodeled in 1967.
 The 1953 Champagne Tower was removed, the building was made flush with the road (instead of being set on its former diagonal) a covered driveway was included with a plexiglass backlit sign (which was redone in 1969 after being sold to the Hilton chain).
-A skyroom restaurant was built above the new porte cochere that looked out onto the new Caesars Palace fountains directly across the road.
+A skyroom restaurant was built above the new porte cochere that looked out onto the new Caesar's Palace fountains directly across the road.
 The plume shaped Flamingo roadsign was also added and the former (1953 reversed 'F') neon Flamingo sign was re-set in the parking area.
 During the 1980s and 90s, the Flamingo was extended into the parking area - going beyond the plume sign nearly to where the Flamingo Capri sign is seen (at far left).
 O'Shea's is now located close to where the Capri sign was located.

-The Moon Landing Casinos
+Stardust to Paradise - The Moon Landing Casinos

 Kirk Kerkorian's International & Howard Hughes' Landmark.